 In accordance with these findings of fact and conclusions of law, the Commission issues the following order:

-Fremont’s application for authority to change its water utility rates and tariff and for other related relief is approved consistent with the above findings of fact and conclusions of law and the Stipulation.
+Fremont’s application for authority to change its water utility rates and tariff and for other related relief is approved consistent with the above findings of fact and conclusions of law and the stipulation.

-Consistent with the Stipulation, Fremont’s rates, terms, and conditions are approved.
+Consistent with the stipulation, Fremont’s rates, terms, and conditions are approved.

-The tariff provided as Attachment A to this Order is approved effective the first day of the month following Commission issuance of this Order.
+The tariff provided as attachment A to this Order is approved effective the first day of the month following the Commission’s issuance of this Order.

-Fremont will not seek rate case expenses, either for the application in this docket before the Commission or its predecessor docket before the TCEQ.
+Fremont will not seek rate-case expenses for either the application in this docket before the Commission or its predecessor docket before the TCEQ.

-Fremont is not required to issue any refunds or credits for the difference between its requested rates in effect since January 31, 2015, and any of the rate schedules in Attachment A to this Order.
+Fremont is not required to issue any refunds or credits for the difference between its requested rates in effect since January 31, 2015, and any of the rate schedules in attachment A to this Order.

-Entry of this Order consistent with the Stipulation does not indicate the Commission’s endorsement of any principle or methodology that may underlie the Stipulation.
-Entry of this Order shall not be regarded as precedent as to the appropriateness of any principle or methodology underlying the Stipulation.
+Entry of this Order consistent with the stipulation does not indicate the Commission’s endorsement of any principle or methodology that may underlie the stipulation.
+Entry of this Order shall not be regarded as precedent as to the appropriateness of any principle or methodology underlying the stipulation.

 All other motions, requests for entry of specific findings of fact, conclusions of law, and ordering paragraphs, and any other requests for general or specific relief, if not expressly granted in this Order, are denied.

 SIGNED AT AUSTIN, TEXAS the ______ day of February 2016.